 Due to the COVID-19 pandemic, Indonesia, like most other countries, has suspended face-to-face learning activities for two semesters.
 Teachers face the challenge of adapting to a long rotation of online learning.
 This article narratively investigates the teacher's first experience of changing learning implementation by examining how Synchronous education was implemented in Indonesian schools during the lockdown.
-We analyzed the tools used, the crucial factors (school support, student engagement, and teacher readiness), and their expectations of leaders during the online learning process.
+We analyzed the tools used and the crucial factors (school support, student engagement, and teacher readiness) and their expectations of leaders during the online learning process.
 According to the findings, most teachers struggle to determine effective learning strategies due to a lack of technological knowledge.
-Due to uneven infrastructure support in Indonesia, network issues have become a significant issue.
+Due to uneven infrastructure support in Indonesia, network issues become a significant issue during the process.
 Understanding information and communication technology (ICT) as a teacher is critical for online learning.
-The ongoing training policy is emphasized to shape teacher development in the future.
+The ongoing training policy is emphasized in order to shape professional teacher development in the future.

-Keywords: online learning, professional teacher development, synchronous, training policy
+Keyword: online learning, professional teacher development, synchronous, training policy